facebookresearch/spdl/docs/source/faq.rst

 .. note::

-   Along with the function arguments and return values, the function itself is also serialized and passed to the subprocess.
+   Along with the function arguments and return values, the function itself is also serialized and passed to the sub-process.
 Therefore, the function to be executed must be a plain function.
 Closures and class methods cannot be passed.

 .. tip::

-   If you need to perform one-time initialization in subporcess, you can use ``initializer`` and ``initargs`` arguments.
+   If you need to perform one-time initialization in sub-process, you can use ``initializer`` and ``initargs`` arguments.

    The values passed as ``initializer`` and ``initargs`` must be picklable.